Eye2Gene/Classification/README.md

   --embeddings          Location to save a .npy file of the activations of the penultimate model layer --no-softmax          Set to output the pre-softmax model predictions instead
 ```

+# Processing

+We have included the predictions of Eye2Gene on our internal and extternal datasets in the `results` folder, as well as a notebook showing how we process these results to get our metrics such as accuracy/AUROC/etc.